mhafizalfaza/recruitment-frontend-task/README.md

-# Getting Started with Create React App
+# Loudly Frontend Task

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is addressed to Loudly hiring team to complete the recruitment process of Frontend Developer position at Loudly.

 ## Available Scripts